gymreklab/gymreklab-aws-batch/README.md

 1. Build a docker image with all the required software for each job
 2. Putting the image in Docker hub
 3. Creating a job script
-4. Create a job definition
+4. Create a batch setup (compute environment, queue, and job definition) and run!
-5. Submit and run the job

 ## Prereqs